-Being a brand new church, it is very easy for us to change what we do on a Sunday, so the programme has developed over the last five years.
+Being a brand new church, it is very easy for us to change what we do on a Sunday, so the programme has developed over the last six years.

 When you get to the Point in the afternoon, there’s a warm welcome, a cup of tea or coffee and the opportunity to sign in any children you’ve brought with you.

 Then, at 4 o’clock we start promptly with fun activities for everybody together, children and adults, as we learn about Jesus.
 Then at 4:45pm we eat together, and then at 5:30pm we sing either with our live band or a video.